 5. Early Notification procedure with enhancement described in clause 6.30.2.2.4 is triggered, SMF notifies AF about the current serving EAS IP address (Anchor EAS IP address for this scenario), AF triggers to mirror the runtime context between Anchor EAS and Local EAS.
 Once the Local EAS is ready, AF responds to SMF about the Local EAS IP address.
 SMF reconfigures Local PSA for EAS IP address replacement between Anchor PSA and Local PSA.

-6. Local PSA startsEAS IP address replacement:
+6. Local PSA starts to perform "Outer Header Creation" and " Outer Header Removal" FARs as instructed by SMF, which results in EAS IP address replacement:

 - For UL traffic, the destination IP address is replaced with the Local EAS IP address at Local PSA;